 There are more opportunities for talented radio personalities than ever before.
 But it’s also harder to build a winning radio show.
 It takes persistence, commitment, and time.

 Take some time to avoid these 5 mistakes new shows make.
-It can accelerate growth and improve results significantly.
+It will accelerate growth and improve results.